DataDog/integrations-core/openstack/README.md

 * Be notified about OpenStack failovers and events.

 ## Setup

+Follow the instructions below to install and configure this check for an Agent running on a host.
+For containerized environments, see the [Autodiscovery Integration Templates][12] for guidance on applying these instructions.

 ### Installation

 To capture OpenStack metrics you need to [install the Agent][2] on your hosts running hypervisors.